 Public comments were received by the City prior and during a public meeting for the Community Relations Commission (CRC).
 The meeting was held virtually on September 29, 2021.
 Comments from citizen stakeholders described their concerns over rising cost of renting, lack of affordable housing, and need for more pedestrian infrastructure.
-At the April 6, 2022 meeting of the CRC, the draft plan was recommended for approval.
-The plan was adopted on May 2, 2022 during a City Council meeting as staff did not receive any outstanding public comments.
+At the April 6, 2022 meeting of the CRC, if the 2022-2023 Annual Action Plan receives a positive response from the commission, the draft plan will be recommended for approval.
+The plan will be tentatively adopted on May 2, 2022 during a City Council meeting if staff does not receive any outstanding public comments.